brainstorm/s3-rust-htslib-bam/README.md

-# Read BAM header on an AWS lambda with rust-htslib
+# Read BAM header on an AWS lambda with Noodles

-This small Bioinformatics proof of concept that bundles [htslib](http://github.com/samtools/htslib) into an AWS Lambda for massive distributed computing.
+This small Bioinformatics proof of concept that bundles [noodles](http://github.com/zaeleus/noodles) into an AWS Lambda for massive distributed computing.
 This only prints a BAM header, but I hope you see the massive scaling potential, hitting an S3 bucket with millions of concurrent lambdas will be interesting to see ;)

 To make this work, this README assumes the following prerequisites: